 Yes.
 Read more about Accommodation at the IMC

 You can cancel your registration at any time before the Congress in writing, or by email.
 Refunds will be made in line with our stated cancellation policy.
 For full details of our cancellation policy see the information printed in the Programme, on the Registration Form, or in the registration information page of our website.

 If I cancel, will I get a refund?

 Refunds will be made in line with our stated cancellation policy.
-For full details of our cancellation policy, see the printed Programme, Registration Form, or the registration information page of our website (which is available from February-July).
+For full details of our cancellation policy, see the printed Programme, Registration Form, or Registration (available from February-July).
 Alternatively contact us for more information.